Jarnomer/pipex/README.md

 Project `passes` many of the 42 `testers`, including [franzinette](https://github.com/xicodomingues/francinette) `strict` excluding quotes and backslashes.

-## ⚠️ Notice

-For studies perspective I `highly` recommend that you finish the `bonus` part of this project.
+⚠️ For studies perspective I `highly` recommend that you finish the `bonus` part of this project. ⚠️

 ## 🛠️ Build